 But straining is completely up to you.

-All types of agua frescas are best served very cold and with plenty of ice cubes.
+Agua fresca, all types of agua fresca flavors, are best served very cold and with plenty of ice cubes.

 The cold temperature accentuates the natural flavors.
 Not to mention really hitting the spot on a hot day or when you’re super thirsty on a hot summer day.

-Have fun and add slices of the fruit or some lime slices to make the glass a bit prettier.
+Have fun and add slices of the fruit, fresh mint sprig, or some lime wedges to make the glass a bit prettier.

 Mexican Watermelon Drink

-Amigo go ahead and try out my super easy, refreshing and delicious agua de sandia recipe.
+Amigos go ahead and try out my super easy, refreshing and delicious watermelon agua fresca or agua de sandia recipe.
 I promise it’s going to become one of your favorite summer drinks.